 Oregon DWR

-SANTIAM RIVER (NORTH FORK): steelhead, trout, coho
+SANTIAM RIVER (NORTH FORK): Steelhead, trout, Chinook, coho

 There are several large, downed trees in the river creating some dangerous hazards for boaters in the lower river.
 For more information check out the Oregon State Marine Board website.